kuldeep-tolia/Turbulent_Channel_Flow/Wilcox_k_omega/readme.md

 -> A fully-developed turbulent channel flow is solved numerically using Wilcox's $k-\omega$ turbulence model without using wall functions.
--> The details of the discretization using FVM is given in the report file.
+-> The details of the discretization of all equations using FVM is given in the report file.